-The uncertainty on T has a negligible effect on the probability distributions of τ , for both the young and precisely-dated Q4 surface where the τ distribution is most sensitive to the form of Eqs 2 through 5, and the older, less-precisely dated Q7 surface, where the τ distribution is most sensitive to the measured age uncertainty.
-This sensitivity analysis demonstrates how the conversion of $a{max} - a{min}$ to T has little bearing on the estimated timings of surface abandonment.
-Nonetheless, our artificial-data calibration allows the $\pm 1\sigma$ uncertainty on T to be calculated, if desired.
+The uncertainty in T has a negligible effect on the probability distributions of τ for both the young and precisely dated Q4 surface where the τ distribution is most sensitive to the form of Eqs.
+(2) through (5), and the older, less precisely dated Q7 surface, where the τ distribution is most sensitive to the measured age uncertainty.
+This sensitivity analysis demonstrates how the conversion of $a{\text{max}} - a{\text{min}}$ to T has little bearing on the estimated timings of surface abandonment.
+Nonetheless, our artificial-data calibration allows the $\pm 1\sigma$ uncertainty in T to be calculated, if desired.